 If you’re among the millions working from home, you don’t have to despair about falling behind schedule with your audit plan.
 Technology can keep you on track.

-All that being said, there are many instances in which doing a remote audit makes sense, or as the COVID-19 pandemic has shown us, makes it the preferred or only option.
+All that being said, there are many instances in which doing a virtual audit makes sense, or as the COVID-19 pandemic has shown us, makes it the preferred or only option.

 When our medical device clients inquire about remote audits, we first ask a few baseline questions: